Bad things happen.

 Things aren’t improving, either: 40% of the respondents said that risk is increasing.
 Those risks come from everywhere, and could be anything from deadly weather to ransomware.

 So what’s a business to do?
 We at Infinite Blue agree with the folks at Forrester, who say that preparation breeds resilience, which is the ability of an organization to deliver on its vision or brand promise no matter the crisis.
-This post summarizes our key takeaways from our recent webinar featuring Forrester.
-If you missed the webinar, we will be replaying it October 4 and I will be available for a live Q&A.
+This post summarizes our key takeaways from our 2022 webinar featuring Forrester.

 Ready Or Not